solid-hack/solid-hack.github.io/index.md

 ## ShEx Shapes

-You may choose to use any ShEx shape they like, make modifications to shapes, or decide to build applications their own way.
+You may choose to use any ShEx shape you like, make modifications to shapes, or decide to build applications their own way.
 But, if you're looking for a place to get started, see the shapes below:

  - [Solid Profile](./shex/profile.shex): The Solid Profile defines the shape of data in a Solid WebId document.
  - [Activity Pub](./shex/activity-pub.shex): Activity Pub is a general-use social media ontology used in popular platforms like Mastodon.